Dodgers' Buehler to have elbow surgery, out for season - WHIZ News

 Los Angeles also has three-time Cy Young Award winner Clayton Kershaw on the injured list with lower back pain, though he’s expected to return this season.

 The Dodgers have hardly suffered in the two stars’ absence.
-With Tony Gonsolin, Tyler Anderson and Julio Urías anchoring the rotation, LA is 19-4 since the All-Star break — including a 12-game winning streak that was snapped Sunday.
+With Tony Gonsolin, Tyler Anderson and Julio Urías anchoring the rotation, LA is 20-4 since the All-Star break.
+The Dodgers beat the Brewers 4-0 on Monday night with Urías on the mound.

 The Dodgers got some good news about their pitching staff Monday.
 Dustin May, who is coming off Tommy John surgery, is expected to make his season debut Saturday against Miami.